Financial Budget Worksheet

 • Where does the money in fact go every month?

 Most people are surprised to learn that it may go for things that we do not need at all.

 Writing your expenditures down provides us with the unique opportunity to visualize and find out if any money goes for things that we do not need or want.

 Here is a short list of expenses that many people have.
 Put a check mark next to ones you have, then write down any expenses you have, that are not on the list.

-- Car and transportation expenses: gas, oil, parking, license, plates, car repair, train fare or bus fare
+• Car and transportation expenses: gas, oil, parking, license, plates, car repair, train fares or bus fares.

-- Donations: church or synagogue, charitable giving, charities, other and gifts
+• Donations: church or synagogue or mosque, charitable giving, charities, other and gifts.

 Now go to the next page of your free Family Budget Tips Guide : Family Budget Worksheet